-It only costs $16 a year to be a member of AARP or American Seniors Association, which will grant you access to a world of discounts.
-Apps like Senior Discounts Club or Flipp can help you easily discover savings at your favorite restaurants, travel, and stores like Target, Walgreens, and Walmart.
+Enjoy access to a world of discounts by becoming a member of AARP or American Seniors Association for a nominal annual fee—$16 and $15, respectively.
+Free apps like Senior Discounts Club or Flipp can help you easily discover savings at your favorite restaurants, travel, and stores like Target, Walgreens, and Walmart.

 Declutter or downsize your home!